paulroseau/dotfiles/BACKLOG.md

   - [ ] neodev (plugin for lua in neovim, help + autocompletion, etc., see if still necessary after cmp-nvim-lua)
   - [ ] install some extra colorschemes from https://github.com/rockerBOO/awesome-neovim#colorscheme (kanagawa, nord)

+- Misc:
+  - think about finding a nice filewatcher to recomplie stuff when file changes for example (`entr` is recommended by the guy from the tao-of-tmux)

 - Fixes:
   - lualine hijacks intro screen, cf. https://github.com/nvim-lualine/lualine.nvim/issues/259
   - add description to each of your mappings so Telescope mapping helps you better (some show anonymous function)

+- sources:
+  - think about checking out neovim awesome for plugins

 - Bugs:
   - neovim:
     - Terminal Mode gets deactivated when moving in/out of the Terminal window: https://github.com/neovim/neovim/issues/26881 However toggleterm deals with this just fine, checkout how `persist_mode` works in toggleterm